stuartdd/gtools/README.md

 ### Encryption (outFile)

-The system output will be written to a file and encrypted using the password (key) defined in the local value.
+The sysout will be written to a file and encrypted using the password (key) defined in the local value 'myPw1'.

 ``` json
 {